SEG4145-CSI4141-Group15/lab01/README.md

 # Lab 1: Interactive traffic lights

-## Part 1: traffic lights for motor vehicle
+## Part 1: Traffic lights for motor vehicle

 The following is **one cycle**: